Learn how to dehydrate cherries and preserve the fresh taste of cherries to use all year long in trail mix, yogurt, and snacks.

 Oven Directions

-Prep: The preparation for drying cherries in an oven is the same as for drying in a dehydrator.
+Prep: Preparing cherries in an oven is the same as drying in a dehydrator.

 Drying time: 150F for 10-12 hours.
 If your oven does not go this low (many don't), prop the door open a bit with a wooden spatula or spoon.
 Keep a sharp eye out on your cherries so that you don't burn them - which will be easy to do in an oven.
 We're wanting to dry them, NOT cook them.
 So don't even think of turning the temp up a little to help them go faster 😉